leanchess/leanchess.github.io/index.md

 In late 2019, when we pondered developing an assembly-language chess game, the choice seemed obvious.
 8086/8088 assembly was still the only one we had had experience with, and as one's hair grows farther away from where it belongs, mastering unfamiliar architectures becomes less attainable.
 At that juncture we presumed we wouldn't ever approach [AtomChess]'s size, much less so that of [ChesSkelet].

 To benefit the less technically savvy reader, an interjection is in order.
 8086, being a 16-bit processor, offers a reacher instruction set than does its typical 8-bit counterpart, which means that more bytes are required for encoding an average instruction.
 As a consequence, an (average) assembly language program of equivelant function would require much less storage space, unless it specifically requires 16-bit (or larger) words for computations and/or memory access.
 Chess, conversely, lends itself ideally to eight bits.
+This explains the little hope that we had of beating [ChesSkelet] at its game (sizecoding, not chess).

+On to the reason from switching from the PC to the AT.
+As we were browsing through the x86 documentation, we stumbled upon an unfamiliar one: `pusha`.
+The description read:

+> Note: this instruction works only on 80186 CPU and later!

+As it turned out, `pusha` replaces eight consecutive `push` instructions, while its counterpart, `popa` replaces seven (the recovered SP value is discarded), meaning that, when used in conjunction, the two could bring up to 14 bytes worth of savings.
+Naturally, we were eager to try it, and they did just that for LeanChess.
+We then repeated the procedure, for a somewhat humbler profit (the exact byte count is lost to the ages).

+No computer series (to speak of) were based on 80186, making IBM PC AT the earliest platform to support this extension and, coincidentally, the minimum requirement for LeanChess.

 ## How Good Is It?